How Much Do Precast Concrete Walls Cost in 2025?

 Cost data is based on actual project costs as reported by 209 HomeAdvisor members.

-More complex concrete walls built on slopes or supporting large structures could run upwards of $90 per square foot.
-Get a rough estimate using our concrete wall calculator, or contact a concrete pro who can provide an inclusive price per square foot based on your unique project.
+More complex concrete walls built on slopes or supporting large structures can run upwards of $90 per square foot.
+Contact concrete wall contractors in your area to request an all-inclusive price per square foot based on your unique project.

 Pros can build walls from different concrete types, including cinder blocks, precast concrete, or poured concrete.
-A cinder block wall is less expensive than a poured concrete one, while precast falls somewhere in the middle of the price range.
+A cinder block wall is less expensive than a poured concrete wall, while precast concrete walls fall in the middle of the price range.
 Poured, precast, and block walls vary based on the type of concrete, while stamped and board-formed walls vary based on the overall look.

 If the foundation walls are thick and tall enough for a basement, the cost can be upwards of $25,000.
 Factors that influence the cost of a poured concrete basement foundation system include: